 Contact local officials to call for recycling containers in all public places, and especially in parks and other “natural” areas.
 Talk to your school about removing trash cans from classrooms.
 Encourage your store to give a discount to those bringing their own bags.

 Scavenge—dumpsters at construction sites harbor loads of usable items; liberate bottles and cans from trash cans you pass.

 Nag legislators to pass bottle bills; campaign for pay-for-trash, recyclables-for-free pick up by local waste companies.

 Work with your school, church or place of work to limit disposables, cut down on paper use, and set up recycling stations.

 Compost food scraps and yard waste.

-valuing every material item this earth provides and that passes through your hands: treat it like the treasure it is.
+Become radically materialistic: value every material item this earth provides and that passes through your hands, treating it like the treasure it is.

 Used clothing for sale on the cheap just down the road from an NCP-supported tailoring workshop in Kabumba, Rwanda.